CraigNock/PokemonWeakness/README.md

 # Pokemon-Weaknesses

+- Run up against a Gym Leader and don't recognize that pokemon that just chewed through half your team?

+- Looking to add to your team, but don't want to do the mental gymnastics required to figure out the results of type combinations?

+- Wishing there were a quick and easy way to just find out what'll take down this pokemon in particular?

+Wish no longer! <em>Pokemon Weakness Finder</em> delivers exactly what it says!
+Simply enter a Pokemon name and in seconds get the typings it is weak to and resistant to.

+No fuss.
+No extra screens.
+No Team Rocket.

+No need to even type the whole name!
+With our predictive algorithms you can narrow down your pokemon in an instant.
+All colour coded for clear, easy reading.

+---
 Simple TypeScript app for users to swiftly lookup Pokemon and view their type weaknesses/resistances.

 Built with TypeScript, JavaScript, React, Node & Express.js.